dylanhan99/rdxgraphics/README.md

 ## Other Notes
 - Average 4 hours daily on this assignment
 - The USE_CSD3151_AUTOMATION for assignment_vs/fs shader buffers are located at the top of RenderSystem.cpp
+- Please note, the Frustum X OBB collision is somewhat inaccurate and incorrect in some circumstances I've not yet been able to identify.
+I'd say it works 70% of the time you'd expect it to.
+So it's normal to see that it's still "In the frustum" even though it's meant to be "On the frustum".